Trump officials discuss tax cuts, other emergency measures in hopes of tackling coronavirus fallout

-No decisions at the White House have been reached on these options and officials stressed conversations remained preliminary and extremely fluid.
+No decisions at the White House have been reached on these options, and officials stressed conversations remained preliminary and extremely fluid.

-Vice President Mike Pence’s office is involved in the discussion of possible responses, two people said.
+Vice President Pence’s office is involved in the discussion of possible responses, two people said.

 These ideas would not be designed to stop the spread of the coronavirus, but they would seek to arrest the economic fears spreading through the economy.
 And some of the ideas would need cooperation from Congress or the Fed, as the White House has limited powers to unilaterally rewrite tax policy or direct the central bank to act.

-Asked about potential tax cuts options, one senior administration official said numerous ideas are being discussed and that the talks were "very preliminary.”
+Asked about potential options for tax cuts, one senior administration official said numerous ideas are being discussed and that the talks were “very preliminary.”

 The people spoke on the condition of anonymity to discuss internal planning.
 White House officials are expected to present President Trump a menu of options at a later point.

-White House economic adviser Larry Kudlow, a member of the coronavirus taskforce assembled by the White House, told reporters Friday there were many internal meetings but that no “precipitous” actions are imminent.
+White House economic adviser Larry Kudlow, a member of the coronavirus task force assembled by the White House, told reporters Friday there were many internal meetings but that no “precipitous” actions are imminent.

 “There is nothing definite I can report.
 There’s a lot of conversations in and out of the Oval Office,” Kudlow said when asked about a potential White House response.
 “I was with [Trump] the other day talking about one thing or another.
 We are dealing with this almost a day at a time, and we have no precipitous actions right now.”